Damp and mould in rental property

 What happens if tenants refuse landlord access for repairs?

-If you’re a landlord and your tenant continuously denies access to the property, you do have the right to reclaim it under Section 21 of the Housing Act 1988.
+If you’re a landlord and your tenant continuously denies access to the property, you can reclaim it under Section 21 of the Housing Act 1988.

-Section 21 is also sometimes known as a ‘no-fault eviction’ and is essentially a formal request that your tenants leave at the end of their fixed-term contract.
+Section 21 is sometimes known as a ‘no-fault eviction’ and is essentially a formal request that your tenants leave at the end of their fixed-term contract.

 If you want your tenants to leave earlier than the end of their tenancy, you’ll need to issue a Section 8 eviction notice instead.
 To do this, you must have specific grounds for eviction – for example, if they’ve breached the terms of their tenancy agreement or neglected the property.